checkdigit/asyncerator/README.md

 ```

 The main advantage of the typings is that at compile-time, the outputs of each source or transformation must match the
-input of the subsequent transformation or sink. **This makes working with complex pipelines much less error-prone.**
+input of the later transformation or sink. **This makes working with complex pipelines much less error-prone.**

 In addition, the standard Node typings (`@types/node`) for `stream.pipeline` are woefully incorrect (as of 14.14.32)
 to the point of being unusable.